What is government?

 Consequently, the eighth commandment says nothing about the nature of the distribution of earthly goods and leaves room for different forms of the distribution of wealth.
 One would only come into conflict with this commandment if one were to try to organize a society where no one would have anything that he could call his own, and where all property without exception would be communal.
 When it is said of the first New Testament church in Jerusalem, for example, that they shared everything they had [see Acts 4:32], we should not understand by this that they also gave up their clothes, household goods, tools, and the like.
 Rather, it applies only to their money, land, or rental houses.
 On Business & Economics 41–42

 But Kuyper does not tell us how it is consistent with the eighth command to take from one person, no matter how rich he might be, and to give it to another person, no matter poor he might be.
-What would we say if an individual took money from one person and gave it to a poorer person?
+What would we say if an individual took money from one person and gave it to another?
 Surely, this would be considered theft.
 Such a person would be expected to take from his own pocket, not someone else’s.
-Why does the morality of the act change when a group of elected officials take from one person and give to another?

 You have spoken of rights.
 What does this word mean?